aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 If the query returns data, you have to deploy this solution before installing the dashboard.

+You can test locally this solution on your files by following [this guide](./local-test-pre-processing/README.md).

 ## Solution

 This preprocessing pipeline automatically splits large AWS Config files into smaller files that stay well within Athena's 32 MB limit.
 It runs as a serverless Fargate task triggered by S3 events whenever a new Config file is delivered to the Log Archive bucket.